June 26, 2018: U.S. Supreme Court Upholds Third Travel Ban

 COURT ORDER TEMPORARILY BLOCKING EXECUTIVE ORDER

 Late Friday afternoon (Feb.
 3), a judge in Washington state issued a temporary order blocking certain sections of the Executive Order signed on January 27, 2017, including the 90-day ban on entry to the United States for individuals from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
 The order applies to the entire United States.
 However, the White House (President Trump's Administration) may appeal the decision, which means that the situation could change quickly and the ban may apply again.
-Therefore, the GEO office continues to recommend that individuals from the seven countries listed above do not depart the United States, as they may not be able to return for 90 days and possibly indefinitely.
+Therefore, International Affairs office continues to recommend that individuals from the seven countries listed above do not depart the United States, as they may not be able to return for 90 days and possibly indefinitely.

 USCIS WILL ISSUE DECISIONS ON APPLICATIONS FOR IMMIGRATION BENEFITS